The Best 7 SaaS Pricing Models out there + Great Examples

 Models for SaaS Pricing is not an exact science.
 These models can be combined.
 For example, MailChimp offers a “Basic is always free” Pricing model combined with the “Per-Your Client” Pricing model.
 It is advisable to check and examine the pricing as a routine.

-This post covers the following topics and questions: What is SaaS model pricing?, What is SaaS value based pricing model?, What are the 4 types of pricing strategies?, Usage-Based Pricing, Flat-Rate Pricing
+This post covers the following topics and questions: What is SaaS model pricing?, What is SaaS value based pricing model?, What are the 4 types of pricing strategies?, Usage-Based Pricing, Flat-Rate Pricing, SaaS Pricing Models

 To read more posts on SaaS Marketing, click here.